GabrielDornelles/softmax-classifier/README.md

 ## Learned weights
 ![image](https://user-images.githubusercontent.com/56324869/133947509-86e5d1f9-43fe-4bd3-b60a-81bfdc16a939.png)

 Here each row from the 3073x10 matrix is decomposed by its last element (bias) and re-arranged into a 32x32x3 image (3072 elements).
-We can see that the learned weights for a simple net like, with only one neuron for each class, each row is trying to simple trying to generalize all the images into a single one, and then, if the pixels in the image inputed are similar on these positions, it activates and gives a higher score for the class.
+We can see that the learned weights for a simple net like that, with only one neuron for each class, each row is simple trying to generalize all the images into a single one, and then, if the pixels in the image inputted are similar on these positions, it activates and gives a higher score for the class.

 The best accuracy for this model on cifar-10 after 1000 epoches using SGD and hyperparameter search was 39.7%.